 - Use adaptive equipment like remote controls and phones with bigger buttons to help empower the senior to maintain self-reliance regardless of visual problems.

-At Compassionate Nursing Services, a provider of professional home health care in St. Louis and nearby areas, we’re committed to making sure the older adults we care for are always safe and thriving.
+At Compassionate Nursing Services, a provider of professional dementia care in Oakville and nearby areas, we’re committed to making sure the older adults we care for are always safe and thriving.
 Our highly trained dementia care specialists understand the visual and other changes that develop, and are equipped with creative, thoughtful approaches to help.